Georgian Legion (1941–1945)

 The Georgian Legion (Georgische Legion, ქართული ლეგიონი) was a military formation of Nazi Germany during World War II, composed of ethnic Georgians.
 It was formed by Georgian émigrés and prisoners of war; its declared aim was the eventual restoration of Georgia's independence from the Soviet Union under Nazi Party doctrine and supervision.
 Some components of the Georgian Legion fell under the operational control of Waffen-SS.

-Compared to other Soviet nationalities, Georgians initially received a somewhat preferential treatment from the Germans.
+Compared to other Soviet nationalities, Georgians initially received a preferential treatment from the Germans.
 This was partly due to the classification of Georgians as Aryans in Nazi racial ideology and also because several Georgian scholars, such as Alexander Nikuradse and Michael Achmeteli, were advisers to leading Nazis like Alfred Rosenberg.

 The Nazi perception of Georgians, however, began to change for worse in light of a series of defections and Adolf Hitler's growing paranoia.
-Hitler mistrusted Georgians because "the Georgians are not a Turkish people; rather a typical Caucasian tribe, probably even with some Nordic blood in them...The only ones I consider to be reliable are the pure Muslims, which means the real Turkish nations."
+When speaking of military units consisting of purely Caucasians, Hitler said: "The Georgians are not a Turkish people, rather a typical Caucasian tribe...
+Despite all explanations—either from Rosenberg or from the military side—I don’t trust the Armenians, either.
+I consider the Armenian units to be just as unreliable and dangerous.
+The only ones I consider to be reliable are the pure Muslims, which means the real Turkish nations."
 Hitler also surmised that Joseph Stalin's Georgian ethnicity, as well as the fact that the Georgian SSR was nominally autonomous, would eventually draw the Georgians closer to the USSR than to Germany.

 Faced with a choice between Hitler and Stalin's regimes, members of the Georgian Legion often suffered tragic fates.
 Notably, during the Georgian uprising on Texel, hundreds of Georgians were killed by the Nazis.
 Those who survived were, on Moscow's orders, forcibly repatriated to the Soviet Union, where a small contingent of the group was convicted of collaboration and banished to Siberia with their families.